 - Disclosing Test questions or answers in any way or at any time, in whole or in part, including through social media.

-- Using colored pens or pencils, notes, dictionaries, or any other item that may aid or otherwise assist the candidate in the LSAT Test.
+- Using notes, dictionaries, or any other item that may aid or otherwise assist you during the Test.

-- Not following instructions or abiding by the rules of LSAC or the Test center.
+- Not following instructions or abiding by the rules of LSAC or the Test proctor.

 - Exhibiting confrontational, threatening, or unruly behavior.

 - Violating any laws, statutes, or regulations.
 If LSAC suspects you have engaged in criminal activities in connection with a Test, such activities may be reported to law enforcement agencies.

 - You may not leave the vicinity of the Test room during the Test session or during any break, except as directed by LSAC and/or the Test proctor, as applicable.